josoga2/joseph_aux/README.md

 # Auxilliary Functions
-### Collection of scripts created by Joseph for his PhD projects and general high throughput data analysis
+Collection of functions created by Joseph for his PhD projects and general high throughput data analysis